 Step 3: Create the JavaScript File

-Now, create a new file named infinite-scroll.js inside your theme’s js folder and add the following JavaScript code:
+Create a file named infinite-scroll.js inside your theme’s js folder:

 jQuery(function($) {